-This is perhaps America’s most versatile nuke.
+This is perhaps one of America's most versatile nuclear weapons.
 Not only has America built over 3,000 of these bombs, but it was the basis for the W80, W84, and W85 warheads, the key ingredient in nuclear missiles, like the BGM-109A Tomahawk Land Attack Missile – Nuclear, the BGM-109G Gryphon Ground-Launched Cruise Missile, and the MGM-31C Pershing II intermediate-range ballistic missile.
-Quite impressive, isn’t it?
+Quite impressive, isn't it?

 The B61 came about as the result of a need for weapon that could be delivered by high-performance jets.
 When it was being developed, the F-4 Phantom and other jets capable of hitting Mach 2 were starting to enter service.
 The earlier nukes, like the Mk 7 and B28, had been designed for use on slower planes, like the F-86 Sabre, F-100 Super Sabre, and the F-105 Thunderchief.